rfrels/StructureAdaptionFramework/README.md

 For further details take a look at the documentation, as well as the provided examples.

 For other licensing options please do approach me!

+The foundations for this work where laid in my master's thesis and I would like to thank my former master's thesis supervisor Sascha Hauck, whose support during the thesis was outstanding.
+Cheers Sascha!

 ## Setup
 Clone this repository and set up a virtual environment with python3.9.